JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

 But what if we split the system into independent components and assign them to different teams following the same philosophy?

-This is what slowly happened to mainstream operating systems.
+This is what happened to mainstream operating systems.

 With their widespread adoption, the variety of people needs couldn't be served anymore by a single company.
 Thus good APIs and development tools